Waivers in Removal Proceedings

 Some individuals may qualify for certain waivers before the Immigration Judge.
 These waivers either restore their lawful permanent resident status or enable them to adjust their status before the Immigration Judge.
 Such waivers can be found at Section 212(c), 212(h), 212(i), or 237(a)(1)(H) of the Immigration and Nationality Act.

 Section 212(c) of the Immigration and Nationality Act was officially repealed by Congress on April 1, 1997.
-Nevertheless, the 212(c) waiver is still available to lawful permanent residents who were convicted of certain crimes prior to April 1, 1997.
+Nevertheless, the 212(c) waiver is still available to lawful permanent residents convicted of certain criminal conduct prior to April 1, 1997.

-For those who pled guilty to their deportability offense prior to April 24, 1996, to apply for a 212(c) waiver you must show that:
+For those who pled guilty to their deportability offense before April 24, 1996, to apply for a 212(c) waiver, you must show that:

 - You are a lawful permanent resident;

 - You have resided in the U.S. for at least 7 years either as a lawful permanent resident or a lawful temporary resident under the amnesty or Special Agricultural Workers program;